 data-manager.
 For reference

-information, see API proxy configuration
+information, see API proxy configuration reference.

 <TargetEndpoint name="datamanager"> <PreFlow name="PreFlow"> <!-- PreFlow policies --> </PreFlow> <PostFlow name="PostFlow"> <!-- PostFlow policies --> </PostFlow> <LocalTargetConnection> <APIProxy>data-manager</APIProxy> <ProxyEndpoint>default</ProxyEndpoint> </LocalTargetConnection> </TargetEndpoint>